k2view-academy/K2View-Academy/articles/04_fabric_studio/08_fabric_project_tree.md

 A Fabric project has a tree-like structure known as the Project Tree which displays components in a hierarchical order.
 Each entity in the tree initiates different actions.

+The Project Tree is displayed on the left side of the Fabric Studio window.

 To initiate an action, right click a component and select the action.
-For example, to create a new function right click Functions in the Project Tree.
+For example, to create a new flow right click Broadway in the Project Tree.

-The Project Tree is displayed on the left side of the Fabric Studio window.

 ![image](/articles/13_LUDB_viewer_and_studio_debug_capabilities/images/Logical_Units_Tree.png)